 - 22. Perform a pelvic examination (speculum, bimanual, inspection of vulva). - 23.
-Assist in a D&C/incomplete abortion/termination of pregnancy of a patient. - 24.
+Participate in the management of early pregnancy loss - 24.
 Assist in a vaginal or bladder surgery. - 25.
 Assist on a laparotomy/laparoscopic/endoscopic procedure. - 26.
 Manage, with assistance, a patient with abnormal bleeding.